awsdocs/amazon-ecs-developer-guide/doc_source/ecs-logs-collector.md

 + Amazon Linux
 + Red Hat Enterprise Linux 7
 + Debian 8
++ Ubuntu 14.04
++ Windows 2016

 **Note**
-The source code for the Amazon ECS logs collector is [available on GitHub](https://github.com/awslabs/ecs-logs-collector)\.
+The source code for the Amazon ECS logs collector is available in GitHub [Linux](https://github.com/awslabs/ecs-logs-collector) [Windows](https://github.com/awslabs/aws-ecs-logs-collector-for-windows)\.
 We encourage you to submit pull requests for changes that you would like to have included\.
 However, Amazon Web Services does not currently support running modified copies of this software\.

-**To download and run the Amazon ECS logs collector**
+**To download and run the Amazon ECS logs collector in Linux**

 1. Connect to your container instance\.
 For more information, see [Connect to Your Container Instance](instance-connect.md)\.